da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 name and the system will make sure the SIPs get recognized as part of an existing object.
 For more information on the delta system, look [here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/the_delta_feature.md).

+### Encoding

+File names inside the SIP must be UTF-8 encoded.
+The file separator must be the unix style slash ("/").

 ## Guidelines for structuring your SIPs